afarrellsherman/Woolf/docs/usermanual.md

 And that is it!
-You have built a Woolf Classifier that can predict if novel β-lacamases are Type A or not Type A. Using the barcodes provided in by the `-p` option, you can further study these sequences using any conventional experimental or computational technique.
+You have built a Woolf Classifier that can predict if novel β-lacamases are Type A or not Type A. Using the barcodes provided in by the `--predictFeatureTable` option, you can further study these sequences using any conventional experimental or computational technique.